 He was silent a moment.

 “Six months ago, my nephew died in New York,” he said quietly.
-“He was only twenty-five years old, but he was doing extremely well in his career, and he was just beginning.”
+“He was only twenty-five years old, but he was doing very well in his career, and just beginning.”

 “He was driving his sports car one day when another vehicle hit him.
 His car caught fire and he couldn’t escape.
 So he burned to death.”